 GpsPrune is available to download from the downloads page, with the latest released version being version 22.2.
 This page describes some of the features which are new with this version.

 For information about the forthcoming version, see the development page.

-See the development page for details on what's coming with version 19.
+See the development page for details on what's coming with future versions.